davidc6/cs-knowledge/notes/data-structures/general.md

 # Data structures

+## Abstract data type

+- ADT is defined by behaviour (operations) and not concrete implementation.
+In other words, it is an implementation-independent representation of how data is organised.
+- Common ADTs: stack, queue, priority queue, dictionary

+## Abstract data type structure

+- ADTS is the actual structure of data used to store data
+- Common data structures that are used to implement data types: array, linked list, hash table, tree(s)

 ## Array

 - An allocated block of memory that stores data of the same data type.
 For example, an array of 4 integers.